Dentistry is a profession built on precision, care, and service. It is also, quite honestly, a high-pressure environment.

 When stress spikes, the body activates the sympathetic nervous system, often known as fight or flight.

 A difficult patient.
 A late-running schedule.
 An upset team member.
 A production goal.
 A treatment complication.
 An uncomfortable conversation.
-The body often does not distinguish all that well between emotional threat and physical threat.
+The body often does not distinguish between emotional threat and physical threat.

 So what happens?